tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0-size-to-linewidth/index.md

 ## The way it works

 Before going into technicalities we'll describe how it is intended to work.
 We are well aware that we can't just make a change that would instantly break everyone's code.
-So, we have gone to great length to make old code work as before while gently coercing users into adopting the news paradigm.
-For example, take a look at this piece of old code:
+So, we have gone to great length to make old code work as before while gently coercing users into adopting the new paradigm.
+For example, take a look at this old code:

 <div class="highlight">